Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Introduction

 \section{Introduction}

-The proposed 50\,k-ton magnetized Iron CALorimeter (ICAL) at India-based Neutrino Observatory (INO) will be housed underground at Bodi Hill (South India) with a minimum of 1\,km rock cover in all directions~\cite{a}.
-The ICAL detector will reveal certain neutrino oscillation parameters, mainly the sign of $\Delta m_{32}^2$ (neutrino mass hierarchy) which is one of the fundamental open questions in particle physics.
-The detector has a size of 48\,m\,$\times$\,16\,m\,$\times$\,14.5\,m.
-It is subdivided into three modules of 16\,m $\times$ 16\,m\,$\times$\,14.5\,m, kept side by side, each with 151 layers of 5.6\,cm thick iron plates vertically stacked and with 4\,cm gaps between layers acts as neutrino target material as well as material for the magnetic field.
-There will be $\sim$ 30000 Resistive Plate Chambers (RPCs) in total housed in the gaps, each one with a surface area of $\sim$2\,m\,$\times$\,2\,m for the detection of the trajectory of charged particles for the measurement of the momentum and directionality.
-Thus ICAL is the only proposed neutrino detector in future, which can differentiate between $\nu_\mu$ and $\bar{\nu}_\mu$ simultaneously through the observation of $\mu^-$ and $\mu^+$ respectively.
-The neutrino mass hierarchy will decide whether it is neutrinos or antineutrinos oscillation probabilities that will show MSW resonance \cite{msw} due to coherent forward elastic scattering in matter in the earth.
+The proposed 50\,k-ton magnetized Iron CALorimeter (ICAL) at the India-based Neutrino Observatory (INO) is planned to house underground at Bodi West Hill (South India) with a minimum of 1\,km rock cover in all directions~\cite{a}.
+The ICAL detector can improve the measurements of the neutrino oscillation parameters such as $sin^2\theta_{23}$, and also the sign and value of |$\Delta m^2_{32}$|.
+Determining the sign of $\Delta m^2_{32}$ is one of the main goals of the ICAL experiment.
+The ICAL detector will be of 48\,m\,$\times$\,16\,m\,$\times$\,14.5\,m in size and will be built as three independent modules of size 16\,m $\times$ 16\,m\,$\times$\,14.5\,m, each module with 151 layers of 5.6\,cm thick iron plates, which are vertically stacked and leaving 4\,cm gaps between them.
+The Iron plates act as target mass for neutrino interactions as well as core material for the magnetic field.
+About 30000 Resistive Plate Chambers (RPCs) of $\sim$1.75\,m$\times$1.85\,m each will be housed in the gaps, for the tracking of charged particles through the detector and thus for momentum and direction measurement.
+As such ICAL is the only proposed neutrino detector, which can differentiate between $\nu_\mu$ and $\bar{\nu}_\mu$ simultaneously through the observation of $\mu^-$ and $\mu^+$ respectively.
+The neutrino mass hierarchy will indicate whether it is neutrinos or antineutrinos oscillation probabilities that will show MSW resonance \cite{msw} due to coherent forward elastic scattering in the matter on the earth.
+At this resonance condition, either $\nu_{\mu}$ or $\bar{\nu}_\mu$ oscillation to other flavours would be maximum.